Dividend Value Builder Newsletter

 Financial Debt is a measure of a company’s non-operational debt.
 Operational debt would include items such as accounts payable.
 We want to focus on what is usually longer term obligations that are not dependent on day to day operations.
 This is why we isolate Financial Debt.

 Cash and Short Term Securities have become a major consideration in analyzing the financial position of a corporation.
-Many companies are keeping billions, or even 10’s of billions overseas, in order to avoid being double taxed on their earnings.
+Some companies are keeping billions, or even 10’s of billions overseas, in order to save on tax expense.

 Net Financial Debt gives “credit” back to the Financial Debt metric in order to calculate a truer picture of the financial position of the company.
 For example a company that has 50 billion in financial debt but 75 billion in cash and short-term securities would have a negative Net Financial Debt of 25 billion.
 That is significantly different than only looking at their 50 billion in financial debt!